As roads become more crowded and the demand for transportation increases, fleet management has become increasingly complex.

 ADAS is designed to help drivers avoid collisions and improve safety on the road.

-It uses sensors, cameras, radar, and other technologies to collect and analyze data about the vehicle's surroundings, road conditions, and the driver's behavior.
+It uses sensors, cameras, radar, and other fleet management technologies to collect and analyze data about the vehicle's surroundings, road conditions, and the driver's behavior.

 When implemented in work truck fleets, ADAS technology can help prevent accidents and save lives in several ways: